red5pro/red5pro-installer/README.md

 ## PROGRAM CONFIGURATION FILE -> CONF.INI
 ===

 The configuration file `conf.ini` is located in the same location as the program itself.
-It contaisn the basic configuration information needed for the installer script to run.
+It contains the basic configuration information needed for the installer script to run.
 Some of the configuration can be changed and some are fixed.
 Given below is the content of the `conf.ini` file.

 ```